Top Shelf Picks: NHL Best Bets Today (Predictions for Canadiens-Sabres, Golden Knights-Ducks)

 Anaheim Ducks (-108) vs. Vegas Golden Knights

-I explained in the Golden Knights vs. Ducks betting preview why I like Anaheim at home:
+I explained in the Golden Knights vs. Ducks betting preview why I like Anaheim to force a Game 7 tonight:

-The Ducks stealing a game in Vegas wasn’t exactly expected.
-Anaheim is just 21-23-2 on the road this season, playing much better at home with a 27-13-4 record at Honda Center.
+I don’t expect the zig-zag nature of this series to stop now.

-The Golden Knights have also struggled on the road at 21-15-8 this season, and it lost Game 3 in Utah last series.
+The Golden Knights have been without Mark Stone for the past two games.
+Stone is a key part of Vegas’ team, and while the Knights were able to claw out an overtime win at home, his potential absence looms large on the road.

 Claim the latest DraftKings promo code offer today.
 Sign up and get $100 in bonus bets instantly when you make your first $5 bet.